A visor resting above his brow, Sean Payton was back on the sidelines at the Superdome in New Orleans.

 "But it meant a lot, because there were a lot of moments here and you get a chance to see old players that are here."

 It was a short week ahead of the game in which myriad fond memories and talks about the old times were packed in.
-Coming just shy of three years since he stepped down from his Saints post, Payton left the Saints on Thursday worse off than when he departed, and he clearly has the Broncos in better form than when he arrived in Denver ahead of the 2023 campaign.
+Coming just shy of three years since he stepped down from his Saints post, Payton left New Orleans on Thursday worse off than when he departed, and he clearly has the Broncos in better form than when he arrived in Denver ahead of the 2023 campaign.

 "We're building," Payton said.
 "We're figuring it out."